Loretta Goggi

-Her sister, Daniela Goggi is an artist as well, with whom she co-founded the music disco act Hermanas Goggi, reaching success in the Latin markets toward the end of the 1970's.
+She co-founded the disco act Hermanas Goggi with her sister Daniela Goggi, who is also an artist.
+The duo found success in the Latin markets toward the end of the 1970s.

-In 1973, she co-hosted a TV show in England with Sammy Davis Jr and performed together with Alighiero Noschese on the Italian television program "Formula Due".
+In 1973 she co-hosted a TV show in England with Sammy Davis Jr and performed with Alighiero Noschese on the Italian television program Formula Due.

-In 2006, the American rapper T.I. samples the Goggi's song Molla tutto for his song Get It, contained in the album King, included in the soundtrack of the film Step Up.
+In 2006 the American rapper T.I. sampled the Goggi's song "Molla tutto" for his song "Get It", contained in the album King, included in the soundtrack of the film Step Up.

-Goggi holds some records in the Italian television field, during her career she has ventured into numerous imitations of famous people, both male and female.
-Although other actresses such as Isabella Biagini had already proposed parodies of famous people on TV, Goggi is recognized as the first female impersonator on Italian television, as well as the first to have included elements of satire in the texts within the imitations, thus differentiating the imitation from the mere parody.
+Throughout her career Goggi achieved several accomplishments within the Italian television industry, including setting records.
+Among her notable contributions was her repertoire of impersonations of prominent figures, encompassing both men and women.
+While actresses like Isabella Biagini had already presented satirical impersonations on television, Goggi is regarded as the pioneer of female impersonation on Italian television.
+Her imitations were notable for their inclusion of satirical elements in the texts, thereby elevating the quality of her performances beyond mere parody.

-In 1979, she became the first woman to host a television quiz in Italy for Fantastico, a well-known Italian Saturday night show.
-Goggi was also the host of the Sanremo Festival in 1986.
+In 1979 she became the first woman to host a television quiz in Italy for Fantastico, a well-known Italian Saturday night show.
+Goggi was also the host of the 1986 Sanremo Festival.

-Goggi has won four Telegatto in four different categories: best theme song, best quiz, best music transmission and best female personality of the year.
+Goggi has won four Telegattos in four different categories: best theme song, best quiz, best music transmission and best female personality of the year.